fg-research/website/docs/_sources/blog/product/posts/inception-time-epilepsy-recognition.rst.txt

     <p>
     The dataset contains 275 three-dimensional time series of length 206.
     The data was recorded at a sampling frequency of 16 Hz, and therefore the time series span approximately 13 seconds.
-    137 time series are included in the training set, while the remaining 138 time series are included in the test set.
+    137 time series (corresponding to 3 participants) are included in the training set, while the remaining 138 time series (corresponding to the 3 remaining participants) are included in the test set.
-    The training set and test time series correspond to different participants.
     </p>

     <img